3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

   ```

 - A registered account at https://heroku.com
-  - If you don't have please sign up and verify your email address
+  - Please sign up and verify your email address, if you haven't.

-## Initialize Git for the project (if it is not)
+## Initialize the Git for the project (if it isn't)

-If your project is the git repository itself then directly move to [install heroku](#install-heroku)
+If your project is the git repository itself then move to [install heroku](#install-heroku)

 ```bash
 $ git init